genixpro/kwola/docs/architecture.md

 assembly share the legacy screenshot transform: grayscale, aspect-preserving configured downscale, dimensions rounded upward to a multiple of eight, and values rounded to two decimals.
 Current-state training crops are seeded and action-centred; next-state crops use a separately seeded random centre.
+Next-state augmentation makes up to eight random attempts to keep at least one valid action visible, then uses an action-centred fallback.
+A trace with no valid action even in that fallback is rejected.
 Images, action masks, reward masks, coordinates, and recent-action features are cropped together.

 TraceNet retains separate immediate- and discounted-future reward maps.
 Their masked sum is the action-value map used directly by greedy inference.
-Training uses masked Double DQN: the online model selects the next valid spatial action, the target model evaluates it, terminal transitions receive a zero future target, and both reward heads train immediately with Smooth L1 loss.
+Training uses masked Double DQN: the online model selects the next valid spatial action, the target model evaluates it, terminal transitions receive a zero future target, and an empty next-action mask also produces zero bootstrap value.
+Both reward heads train immediately with Smooth L1 loss.
 Optional cursor, execution-feature, and future-symbol auxiliaries remain; the future-symbol target is detached.
+A conservative margin loss lowers the highest valid action outside the demonstrated region until it is at least the configured margin below the demonstrated Q value, limiting offline-Q extrapolation without raising the demonstrated value.
+Its default weight and margin are both `0.1`; a zero weight disables it.
 Gradients are clipped and target checkpoints refresh on the configured global iteration cadence.

-Exploration probabilities are ordered thresholds: weighted random occupies the first interval, uniform random the remainder of the total-random interval, and greedy Q selection the rest.
-Forced random testing remains weighted.
+Exploration has two independent stages.
+The scheduled `random` probability first decides whether to bypass inference and use action-catalog-weighted random behavior.
+If the model runs, a second draw against `weighted_random` chooses between Q-weighted sampling over valid model outputs and the greedy maximum.
+The probabilities are conditional rather than ordered intervals and either may exceed the other.
+Forced-random testing and inference without a checkpoint use action-catalog-weighted random behavior.
 Branch novelty is claimed atomically in a campaign-wide LMDB collection before each trace is committed.
 Initial-page coverage is claimed without reward.
 Code and no-code shaping applies only when branch instrumentation was available; screenshot and URL novelty remain session-local.

 ## Run layout